vsch/touch-typists-completion-caddy/README.md

 ==============================================================================================================================================================================================================================

-A plugin for [JetBrains] IDEs which adds option to disable auto-popup completions on a space to leave your already typed text as you intended it.
+A plugin for [JetBrains] IDEs which adds option to disable auto-popup completions on a space to leave your already typed text as you intended.

 Configure it in Editor > General > Code Completion settings (Preferences on OS X).
 Disable for all languages or only for languages in a configurable list.